-When you choose AirFinder for your healthcare RTLS application, you’ll benefit from:
+If you use AirFinder for your healthcare real-time location tracking (RTLS) application, you’ll benefit from the following:

 - A simple, stress-free integration: When you’re piloting a new technology, IT can be a barrier—and for a good reason.
 Every additional technology added to your network (or your customers’ network) can pose a potential security risk.
 However, Link Labs’ AirFinder doesn’t touch your network in any way (and can be backhauled via cellular).